beeva-arturomartinez/beeva-best-practices/backend/nodejs/README.md

 9. Test description function where you can prepare the request to server endpoints.

+This is one valid example for this structure:

 ```javascript
 var	request = require('request'),//1
 	zombie = require('zombie'),